-The Qwest Federal Service Ordering team within the CSO will manage the Networx contract's special service ordering requirements from beginning to end.
-They will be accountable for issuing complete, accurate, and timely service orders for provisioning Agencies.
-Additionally, they will be responsible for order management, providing price quotes, validating account data, and initiating service modifications and terminations, while maintaining customer profile accuracy for new and existing Agencies.
+The Qwest Service Ordering team within the CSO will manage the Networx contract's service ordering requirements from beginning to end.
+They will be accountable for issuing complete, accurate, and timely orders for provisioning Networx services.
+Additionally, they will be responsible for order management, providing price quotes, validating account data, and initiating service modifications and terminations, while maintaining the accuracy of customer profile data for new and existing Agencies.

-For customers who prefer a self-service option, the Qwest Control Networx Portal offers a secure automated interface to our service ordering system.
-The Portal will allow Agencies to initiate individual and multiple service orders; receive and track service acknowledgements and notifications; receive initial price quotes; and access, manage, and track network services and service ordering data and processes 24x7x365.
-The Qwest Portal will provide GSA and Agencies with access to all aspects of service ordering and account management.
-It will maximize order accuracy by minimizing manual processes.
-Based on Qwest's order functions.
-Provisioning data points are captured consistently, validated, and correctly correlated to inventory and billing data, as well.
+For Agencies that prefer a self-service option, the Qwest Control Networx Portal offers a secure automated interface to our service ordering system.
+The Portal will allow Agencies to initiate individual and multiple service orders; receive and track service acknowledgements and notifications; receive initial price quotes; and access, manage, and track service ordering data.
+The Portal will provide GSA and Agencies access to all aspects of service ordering and account management.

+Provisioning data points are captured consistently, validated, and correctly correlated to inventory and billing data because the configurator supports quote and order functions.

-The Qwest Portal and the service ordering system have been customized to provide the logical ordering files required by RFP Section C.3.5.1.3.2.1.
+The Portal and the service ordering system have been customized to provide the logical ordering files required by RFP Section C.3.5.1.3.2.1.
 This provides several benefits to the Government.
-First, it will reduce the overall transition time for the Government, since the Government will not have to build or test order file conversion software.
-Second, it will reduce Government IT costs, since the Government will be receiving files in the formats that it logically requires.
-Third, the instantiation of the Government logical files will reduce ordering errors, since Qwest will use the same Portal software to process the order, provision the order, and interface with the Agency.
-The data dictionary package in Appendix 13 provides the foundation of our approach for supporting the Networx ordering processes.
+First, it will reduce the transition time for the Government, because they will not have to build or test order file conversion software.
+Second, it will reduce Government IT costs, because they will be receiving files in formats that the Government logically require.
+Third, the instantiation of the Government logical files will reduce ordering errors, because Qwest will use the same Portal software to process the order, provision the order, and interface with the Government.
+The data dictionary package in Appendix 13 provides the foundation of our proposed approach for supporting the Networx ordering processes.